getzola/zola/docs/content/documentation/getting-started/configuration.md

 # Optional translation object.
 Keys should be language codes.
 [translations]

 # You can put any kind of data here.
-The data
+The data will be accessible
-# will be accessible in all templates.
+# in all templates.
+If a theme defines some extra variables, they
+# can be overriden here.
 [extra]
 ```